ilabastida/ECA-Taller-Salamanca/recomendaciones.md

 research articles, research data) which can be used to enrich the student experience.
 As such, educational resources should be addressed within research data management policies.
 ## Open Data
-Open Data can bring many benefits to research communities, enabling high-quality research, encouraging innovation and safeguarding good research practice.
+Open Data can bring many benefits to research communities, enabling high-quality research,encouraging innovation and safeguarding good research practice.
 10. Research data should be open by default, so long as the RDM policy provides an opt-out clause.
 The policy needs to stipulate reasons for an opt-out to be considered (e.g. privacy, confidentiality, legal or commercial reasons).
 These considerations should be assessed at the beginning of the research project as part of a data management plan.
 The policy should be ‘permissive’, allowing any number of different approaches, including educational re-use.
 11. Copyright clearance is compulsory for data reuse, thus a well-established and clear licensing framework is needed for the researcher to know the limits and obligations in the reuse of data.
 ## Advocacy
 The benefits of RDM (e.g. acknowledgement, greater visibility and reputation, reward and routes for promotion) need to be promoted and demonstrated to researchers across various departments,